Kingston Heath GC is one of eight wonderful clubs that comprise the Melbourne Sandbelt.

 On the tee the decision can range from driver to mid iron- but whatever you decide you must plot your way based on where the flag is positioned, and where you should approach from- there are so many options, and so many ways to come unstuck!

-There are some strong par 4's and the opening hole and the sixth in particular will test anyone.
+There are some strong par 4's at KH and the opening hole and the sixth in particular will test anyone.
 I also enjoy playing the par 5's with hole 7 the standout.

 In summary Kingston Heath is one of the world's best golf courses.
 It is known for being a remarkable and enduring championship course on a small plot of land, renowned for it's spectacular McKenzie bunkering, and for being a beautifully groomed course.

-The course is not long by modern standards, and all level of golfer will enjoy the opportunity, but good golfers will need to be precise to score well here.
+The course is not long by modern standards, and all level of golfer will enjoy the opportunity to play, and relish the test of provided by such a championship course

 Kingston Heath is a Travelling Golfer 'must play'